executive-consultants-of-los-angeles/r-sum-/README.md

 [![Build Status](https://travis-ci.org/executive-consultants-of-los-angeles/rsum.svg?branch=master)](https://travis-ci.org/executive-consultants-of-los-angeles/rsum)

+Would like to have a functional CI for this thing.

 The point of this is to demonstrate for potential clients that this company is not completely lacking competence and so running this role will eventually a small container that will run a webserver on which you can see my résumé.
 Further instruction is provided below.